shellym96/above_grind/README.md

 ### Newsletter Marketing

-I have incorporate a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
+I have incorporated a newsletter sign-up form on my application, to allow users to supply their email address if they are interested in learning more.
 I have done this by creating a custom model for the newsletter.